kavirasanE/Prompt_Hub_core/README.md

 - Thank you all for your incredible contributions to enhancing our application!
 Keep up the fantastic work, and let's continue pushing the boundaries of what we can achieve together! 🌟💪

+// 18/07

+Deepak: Thank you for your idea about tracking commands in the Wiki.
+This will greatly simplify tracking and implementation in the commands page module. 📋

+@Manasa: Your suggestion in adding the CID in the accordion for an enhanced user experience is useful for all associates. 🌟

+@Praveen: collecting commands based on component owners is brilliant.
+It will significantly reduce the time and effort required for segregating and structuring command data.💡

+@sathish :  Your suggested UI changes in the Voice Utterance Module have been implemented and will be updated in the upcoming build.
+These changes will enhance the usability of the application.
+Thank you for your valuable input.

+@Johnson: Your attention to detail in correcting grammatical mistakes in the application is much appreciated.
+It enhances our professionalism and clarity. ✍️

+Thank you all for your Contribution  and collaboration.
+Let's continue to strive for excellence and grow together!